oliastic/MyTheme/README.md

 ## Further Remarks

 * **MyTheme** is published under **The MIT License (MIT)**<sup id="t4">[4](#f4)</sup>
-* Of course you can use and change **MyTheme** as you like
+* You can use and change **MyTheme** as you like
-* It would be nice, if you leave the short **reference to my website** in the footer (or instead add a reference to my website somewhere else).
+* It would be nice, if you leave the short **reference to my website** in the footer, or instead add a reference to my website somewhere else.
 Thanks!

 But now, have fun blogging, coding or whatever!